 As the technology has become more accessible to civilian shooters, thermal scopes have increased in popularity.
 No longer relegated to military use, thermal imaging can be used for a variety of shooting applications.

 Thermal riflescopes are a popular choice for hunters.
-While they are an obvious choice for hunting nocturnal animals like feral hogs, coyotes, and other predators, they are also useful for detecting game animals through dense fog or thick brush.
+While they are an obvious choice for hunting nocturnal animals like feral hogs, coyotes, and other predators, they are also useful for detecting game through dense fog or thick brush.

 Thermal optics are also a favorite choice for tactical shooters.
 Whether you are military or law enforcement personnel (or you just want to emulate the tactical rigs of those professionals), a thermal scope will help you identify live targets even in the dark.